top of page

 Rohil H. Tantray, Ph.D.
 Postdoctoral Fellow

-Rohil is a postdoctoral researcher and his primary research interests encompass exploring the color perception underlining neuronal and molecular mechanisms using a nematode C. elegans model.
-Also, he is working on a project aiming to generate a novel sgRNA-based feeding library for 13000 C. elegans genes to induce their expression.
-Using this library he will conduct a genome-wide gene overexpression study for identify modulators of aging and other phenotypes associated with neurodegenerative diseases.
+Rohil, a postdoctoral researcher, is exploring the color perception and its neuronal and molecular mechanisms using the C. elegans model.
+His current project involves the careful creation of a novel sgRNA-based feeding library for 13000 C. elegans genes, ensuring their precise expression.
+This library will be the foundation of a comprehensive genome-wide gene overexpression study, guaranteeing the identification of modulators of aging and other phenotypes associated with neurodegenerative diseases.

 Ryan_edited_edited.jpg